claytron/pentadactyl-solarized/README.md

 This color scheme aims to be one of the most complete color schemes available.
 Even the help has been styled!

-This theme clears out all highlighting settings before applying its own in order to avoid bleed over from other themes.

 If you have a suggestion or find any bugs with the current implementation, please enter an issue in the tracker: